Are Your Medicare Marketing Materials Compliant?

 Q: Do I have to tailor my marketing materials for certain service areas?

 A: Yes, CMS prohibits marketing of benefits where they aren’t available unless it’s unavoidable due to the nature of the marketing.
 An example of an unavoidable situation is a TV ad picked up by an adjacent market.
 Remember this rule especially when marketing 5-star plans, Special Needs Plans (SNPs), and Part B giveback benefits.
+It is best to coordinate with the carriers that offer these plans in the service areas as such materials will require carrier prior approval and submission to CMS before they can be used.

 Q: Do I have to include carriers’ names on my marketing for their plans?